awwx/hack/readme.md

 * explicitly specified files in assertions shouldn't need to be
   strings: currently `("/code/hack/notest.arc" provides aw/testing0)`
   works but `(/code/hack/notest.arc provides aw/testing0)` doesn't.

+* need to have a way to indicate relative preferences: I recommend my urlencode3 over my urlencode2 over the urlencode in arc3.1/strings.